kevinwuubloxFAE/CloudLocate-SARA-R510M8s/README.md

 Hostname = "mqtt.thingstream.io" #it can be created by a "Location Thing" or a "Thing" in the ThingStream

-DeviceID = "Your MQTT device ID"
+DeviceID = "Your device ID"

 Username = "Your username"